 - The title sprawling castle in the Gormenghast series.

-- The Imperial Palace from the Star Wars Expanded Universe is this.
+- The Imperial Palace.
 It's the tallest building on Coruscant, stated as being three kilometers high and over two square kilometers large, with over two thousand rooms.
-Outside of it is a large statue of The Emperor.
+Outside of it is a large statue of the Emperor.

-- Hogwarts from Harry Potter is a thousand year-old Big Fancy Castle with large grounds, trap doors, secret passageways, and at least seven stories (not including dungeons).
+- Hogwarts from Harry Potter is a thousand year-old castle with large grounds, trap doors, secret passageways, and at least seven stories (not including dungeons).

 - Septimus Heap: The Palace is described as having a walkway that is one-and-a-half miles long, and has several secret rooms and shortcuts.